This is Home. We treat it right.

 This project is expected to be financed through long-term, low-interest loans from the Colorado Water and Power Development Authority’s State Revolving Fund, and/or the United States Department of Agriculture in addition to District capital reserves and rate increases.
 The District will also investigate state and federal grant opportunities for design and construction.

 The UTSD sewer rate increase has been assessed at 11% each year over the next three years; 2021-2023, and diminishing increases for subsequent years.
 In 2021 this translates into an extra $5.33/month for most customers in the District.
+In 2022, the rate increase will be an additional $5.92/month, and in 2023 the rate increase will be an additional $6.58/month for most customers.
 This fee will vary from customer to customer assessed as a flat rate fee or calculated on metered water use.
 These rates are subject to annual evaluation and possible reduction based on total project cost, grants obtained, and loan interest rates at the time of final completion.

-Construction is anticipated between April 2022 and June 2024.
+Construction is anticipated to take place from 2023 through 2025.
 The new facility will include the following operations:

 The headworks building contains equipment and processes designed to remove large amounts of inorganic debris including rags, sand, and rocks (grit), and fats, oils, and grease (FOG).